How to Use Appreciative Inquiry Questions to Uplift Companies

 Appreciative Inquiry was born out of the department of organizational behavior at Case Western Reserve University.
 It was launched via an article by David Cooperrider and Suresh Srivastva, published in 1987.

 These two founders of Appreciative Inquiry took a social constructionist approach.
-This is because they believed that conversations are what create, maintain, and change organizations and that the only limits to organizational methods were the imaginations and agreements between the people involved.
+This is because they believed that conversations create, maintain, and change organizations, and that the only limits to organizational methods were the imaginations and agreements of the people involved.

 The five principles of Appreciative Inquiry were first outlined in an article published by Cooperrider and Diana Whitney in 2001.
 A few years earlier, in 1996, Cooperrider, Whitney, and a number of their colleagues became central figures in creating the United Religions Initiative using Appreciative Inquiry.

-One of the early applications of this method was with a team of employees of GTE, a telecommunications company now a part of Verizon.
-It was found that Appreciative Inquiry helped the employees have increased support for the company's business direction, generated revenue improvements, and helped bring about cost savings.
-All of this resulted in GTE receiving an award for the best organizational change program in the entire country in the United States via the Association for Talented Development.
+One of the early applications of this method was with a team of GTE employees, a telecommunications company now part of Verizon.
+Appreciative Inquiry was found to increase employees' support for the company's business direction, generate revenue improvements, and lead to cost savings.
+All of this led GTE to receive an award for the best organizational change program in the United States from the Association for Talent Development.

 Is Appreciative Inquiry Right For Your Company?

-If you've been utilizing negative change models that only focus on what is going wrong, it might be time to take a more positive approach.
-Appreciative Inquiry is something that you can use to outline small and big-picture goals for your team and can serve as a motivational exercise for everyone involved.
+If you've been using negative change models that focus only on what is going wrong, it might be time to adopt a more positive approach.
+Appreciative Inquiry is a tool you can use to outline both small- and big-picture goals for your team and to serve as a motivational exercise for everyone involved.